joe-herman/joe-herman.github.io/_posts/2025-06-26-running-ollama-on-wsl.md

 ---
 layout: post
-title: "Running ollama on WSL and Open WebUI on a MBA for funsies"
+title: "Running Ollama on WSL and Open WebUI on a MBA for funsies"
 ---

 ## Summary
-This post documents what worked for me to run an ollama in WSL on Windows, while querying it from another machine using [Open WebUI](https://github.com/open-webui/open-webui).
+This post documents what worked for me to run an Ollama in WSL on Windows, while querying it from another machine using [Open WebUI](https://github.com/open-webui/open-webui).

 This yields a ChatGPT-like service that runs privately and is still usable on underpowered clients.